 If the accident occurred in a community, hotel or apartment complex pool, the responsibility for making sure the pool is safe rests with the owners.
 An personal injury attorney who is experienced in pool electrocution can check their records to make sure proper inspection was done and whether the pool is properly protected.
 If this was not done and recorded, the owners are negligent in their duty to the people who use the pool.

 The Law Office of David Azizi Can Help

-David Azizi is a personal injury attorney and a family man.
+David Azizi is a personal injury attorney handling electrocution law in LA. and a family man.
 He shares the need to protect his family from harm.
 David knows that when swimming pool accidents happen, the feelings of powerlessness and grief are overwhelming.
 He also knows that it is our duty to make sure that it does not happen again.